Klortho/gitbook-msaviewer/about.md

+---
+split: drooper
+...
-About the Multiple Sequence Alignment Viewer
+Aboot the Multiple Sequence Alignment Viewer
 ============================================

 The NCBI Multiple Sequence Alignment Viewer (MSA) is a graphical display